UC-Davis-molecular-computing/scadnano/README.md

     e.g., with minimum offset set, a major tick mark at offset 0 is the leftmost tick mark that could appear.

     *Note for cadnano users:* From the user's perspective, cadnano associates each deletion/insertion to an "address", i.e., a helix and offset on that helix.
 For instance, it is possible to have a "deletion" where there is no DNA strand, and if DNA strand(s) are later placed there, they will have the deletion.
 By contrast, insertions and deletions in scadnano are associated to a bound domain.
 If the whole strand moves or is copied, the insertions/deletions move along with it.

+  * **Set helix coordinates based on crossovers:** scadnano can help to visualize 3D structure of designs where all helices are parallel.
+This can only be used on a gridless design (i.e., the*none* grid).
+Select a group of crossovers, one per pair of helices that are displayed adjacently in the main view (i.e., they are adjacent in view order, meaning their indices are adjacent if `helices_view_order` is not specified), and then click this button.
+Those crossovers are used to calculate the angles between helices assuming that those crossovers are unstrained.
+The *x*,*y* coordinates of each helix other than the first will be set to match the expected angles between helices, and the *roll* value of each helix other than the first will be set to point the backbone angles of each helix at its neighbors at those crossovers.

+    You can also selected some helices first, and then this will only be done to those helices.
+You can choose not to select some crossovers.
+For any pair of adjacent helices where you do not select a crossover, the "leftmost" crossover is chosen.
+(Defined as the crossover whose offset on the *first* helix in the ordering is minimal.)

 * View